Mexico Travel Guide › Best Baja Wineries

 2. Monte Xanic

-To visit the elegant Monte Xanic winery you must make advance reservations – guards will only open the gate once they’ve checked you have one.
-Inside you’ll find a tranquil man-made lake, breezy covered patio, and cozy tasting room.
+To visit the elegant Monte Xanic winery advance reservations are required – guards will only open the gate once they’ve checked a reservation has been made.
+Inside a tranquil man-made lake, breezy covered patio, and cozy tasting room can be found.

 Best Wine – Gran Ricardo – The connoisseurs choice for Bordeaux-style reds (a blend of Cabernet Sauvignon, Merlot and Petit Verdot) – pricey but worth it.